3D Bin Packing: The Tetris of Logistics

 What is 3D Bin Packing?

-In supply chain context, it’s often mentioned as cartonization (choosing the right box and maximizing its fill rate) palletization (building a full and stable pallet) or truck load planning (filling a compliant trailer while respecting the unloading sequence).
+In supply chain context, it’s often mentioned as cartonization (choosing the right box and maximizing its fill rate), palletization (building a full and stable pallet) or truck load planning (filling a compliant trailer while respecting the unloading sequence).
 Finding the optimal arrangement is hard, especially at scale, practical solutions rely on specialized algorithms to reach high-quality results.

-How does 3D Bin Packing software work?
+How does 3D bin packing work?

-3D bin packing software takes dimensions, quantities and handling rules (such as orientation of object, like "this side up" information) as input, as well as the size constraints of the containers - such as maximum weight, maximum volume.
+3D bin packing software takes dimensions, quantities and handling rules (such as orientation of item, like "this side up" information) as input, as well as the constraints of the containers (maximum weight, maximum volume) and in some cases also transport rates and generates a packing plan that arranges the objects inside the container (box, pallet, envelope), to maximize the utilization of the available space.

-The software then generates a packing plan that arranges the objects inside the container (box, pallet, envelope), to maximize the utilization of the available space.
 The software may use different algorithms to generate the packing plan, such as heuristic approaches (including quick volume-only estimators like liquid cubing), exact algorithms, or metaheuristics.

 • Heuristic approaches rely on rules of thumb or intuition to generate a feasible packing plan, without guaranteeing that it is optimal.